+What is macro photography?
 Macro-photography versus close-up photography

-The difference between macro-photography and close-up photography lies in their relationship to magnification.
-A macro photograph will have a minimum magnification of 1:1.
+What is macro photography?
+By definition, a macro photograph will have a minimum magnification of 1:1.
 The subject represented in the resulting image is thus at least its actual size.
 Using macro lenses with a higher magnification ratio makes it possible to enlarge the subject and see details invisible to the naked eye, which is generally the purpose of macro photography.

-Using a dedicated fixed focus lens
+Using a dedicated fixed focus lens for macro photography

-There are a number of fixed focus lenses dedicated to macro-photography.
-A macro lens will have a magnification ratio of 1:1 or higher.
+There are a number of fixed focus lenses dedicated to macro photography.
+A macro photography lens will have a magnification ratio of 1:1 or higher.
 Macro lenses generally feature a long focal length, such as 60mm, 90mm, or even 150mm and up to 180mm.
 They are optimized for a short focus range, which means that the subject is photographed up close.

-Relying on manual focus
+Relying on manual focus for your macro photos

-In macro-photography, manual focus is key to obtaining sharp images of small subjects.
+In macro photography, manual focus is key to obtaining sharp macro images of small subjects.
 Whether you’re working with animal or plant life, we recommend that you get comfortable using the manual focus ring of your macro lens.

-Adjusting the depth of field
+Adjusting the depth of field in your macro photos

-As in any other situation, you must vary the aperture in order to manage the background blur and better foreground the subject.
+In a macro photo, as in any other situation, you must vary the aperture in order to manage the background blur and better foreground the subject.
 This requires adjusting the depth of field.

-Accessorize your gear
+Accessorize your gear for macro photography

-There are a number of accessories that will enhance your macro-photography experience.
+There are a number of accessories that will enhance your macro photography experience.
 A tripod is a must-have tool: it allows you to steady your camera as you get close to your subject.
 Make sure that your tripod can be set up at ground level.

 Filters are another handy accessory: don’t hesitate to apply a variety of filters (UV, ND, etc.) to limit glare, reflections, and other distortions, to sharpen the image, and improve contrast.

-Macro-photography is a careful mix of technique, practice, and patience.
+Macro photography is a careful mix of technique, practice, and patience.
 With the right camera, dedicated equipment, and a few basic concepts, you will be at ease photographing small subjects such as insects.
 Practice and patience are key to getting acclimatized to the environment and photographing nature’s smallest creatures without fear.